 This reconciliation began a rich correspondence that touched on myriad topics, from reminiscences about their contributions to the young nation's history, to opinions on current political issues, to matters of philosophy and religion, to issues of aging.
 Their letters were also lighthearted and filled with affection.
-Jefferson wrote, "I have compared notes with Mr. Adams on the score of progeny, and find I am ahead of him, and think I am in a fair way to keep so.
-I have 10 1/2 grandchildren, and 2 3/4 great-grand-children; and these fractions will ere long become units."10
+Jefferson wrote to Abigail Adams, "I have compared notes with mr Adams on the score of progeny, and find I am ahead of him, and think I am in a fair way to keep so.
+I have 10½ grandchildren, and 2¾ great-grand-children; and these fractions will ere long become units."10

 After fifteen years of resumed friendship, on July 4, 1826, Jefferson and Adams died within hours of each other.
-Their deaths occurred -- perhaps appropriately -- on the fiftieth anniversary of the signing of the Declaration of Independence.
-Unaware that his friend had died hours earlier, Adams' family later recalled that his last spoken words were, "Thomas Jefferson survives."11
+Their deaths occurred — perhaps appropriately — on the fiftieth anniversary of the signing of the Declaration of Independence.
+Unaware that his friend had died hours earlier, Adams's family later recalled that his last spoken words were, "Thomas Jefferson survives."11

 Jefferson on Adams

 1807 June 12.
 (Jefferson to William Short).
-"I have heard, indeed, that my predecessor sometimes decided things against his counsel by dashing and trampling his wig on the floor.
-This only proves what you and I know, that he had a better heart than head."16
+"I have heard indeed that my predecessor sometimes decided things against his council by dashing & trampling his wig on the floor. this only proves what you & I knew, that he had a better heart than head "16

 1823 August 30.
-(Jefferson to James Madison).
-"This however I will say for Mr. Adams, that he supported the Declaration with zeal and ability, fighting fearlessly for every word of it."18
+(Jefferson to Madison). "[T]his however I will say for mr Adams, that he supported the declaration with zeal & ability, fighting fearlessly for every word of it."18